thatmariusuu/DaVinci-Resolve-Gaming-Subtitles/README.md

 ## Your Workflow: From Timeline to Final Subtitles

-Here’s how you’ll use these tools together to create amazing content:
+Here's how you'll use these tools together to create amazing content:

 **Step 1: Create Your Automated Edit**
 - In DaVinci Resolve, run the **`Interview Style Speech Timeline Generator.py`** script from the `Workspace -> Scripts -> Utility` menu.